Skip to main content Skip to footer

 Search for college courses on My World of Work.

-Open university
+Open University

-The Open University offers flexibility with a 4-year part-time course.
-You will combine working in your existing healthcare support worker role with online study.
+The Open University offers a 4-year part-time undergraduate children's nursing degree programme at SCQF level 10.
+You'll combine working in your existing nursing support worker or assistant practitioner role with online study.
 The distance learning approach includes local placements to provide hands-on experience and training.
-The Scottish Government covers all tuition fees.

 Pre-registration postgraduate children’s nursing degree